pedroni/pedroni/src/posts/learning-how-to-make-games.draft.md

 I found this one that really struck me when I saw the final result: [Making a game from scratch with C/C++, CMake, SDL3, SDL_image, SDL_mixer, by Constref](https://www.youtube.com/watch?v=Wu2g-N5Z78Y) it looked like a real game, you could shoot, jump, move around, the character slided, it had cool assets, and the tutorial was well edited!

 That said I didn't learn much from here.
 I had already seen all the concepts presented by Constref in the previous tutorials that I had done.
-Even though, it was the one that gave me the most satisfaction when completing.
-I had made some changes in the code and assets, which was honestly the best thing I could do because I saw myself writing code and coming with solutions instead of just copying a code that was on a video.
+However, it was the one that got me the closets to a real game after completing it.
+I made some changes in the code and assets, which was honestly the best thing I could do because I saw myself writing code and coming with solutions instead of just copying a code that was on a video.
 I was practicing.

 !["Shooter Platformer", see the source code at: https://github.com/pedroni/gamedev](https://res.cloudinary.com/dzlxk32wz/video/upload/f_gif,w_700/04-shooter-platformer_jiyegx.gif)

 ## Tutorial Hell

 After doing all these small tutorials I noticed that I was in a familiar place.
-I'm in tutorial hell, I was no longer satisfied with making simple demo games from tutorials, all of them were showing me the same thing.
+I'm in tutorial hell.
+I was no longer satisfied with making simple demo games from tutorials, all of them were showing me the same thing.

 This is a point that everyone learning something reaches, and it's difficult to leave.
 It's a moment that you can get so frustrated that you quit entirely and never come back.
 This is scary a moment, psychologically scary.
 You get bored.
 Saturated.
 You lose momentum.
 You don't know where to go.
+Most give up at this point.

 After reaching tutorial hell, I took a break of about a month without doing any proper study session.

 <!-- todo: can this be simplified? feels too long -->
 Now I didn't know where to go.
 Should I learn CMake?
 Every tutorial I did used an odd setup with manual library installs, some with Windows specific steps.
 I knew there had to be something better.
 So I delegated it to AI to set up my environment, it used CMake.
 I blindly trusted it.
 My goal was to learn C++ and make games.
 Those I didn't delegate.
 I've always hated build tools: webpack, vite, and now CMake.
 They're essential, don't get me wrong.
 But it's hard to learn something unfun, especially when AI can just do it for you.
 The problem is, if I keep thinking that way, eventually I won't see the value in learning anything.

 > From future me: I wrote this paragraph in November, now is December and I already started reading the [CMake Tutorial](https://cmake.org/cmake/help/latest/guide/tutorial/).
-I'm pushing myself to consume more written content.
+And I'm pushing myself to consume more written content.

 <!-- todo: can these two section titles become one? they both feel like ending titles  -->